twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 O|1|SID101||ABORH|||||||||||CENTBLOOD
 ```

-The table below shows the field in the above Order, along with their field position number, data type, and values.
+The table below shows the fields in the above Order and their field position number, data type, and values.
 The position in the record identifies the data type of each field.

 ![image-20240419223033977](.\Message Formats.assests\image-20240419223033977.png)